 It’s easy to get started with Microsoft Teams

 This collaboration tool works on all major platforms.
-There are apps for Windows 10, Mac, iOS, Android, Windows Phones, including browser-based clients, which make it useable on almost any device.
+There are apps for Windows 10, Mac, iOS, Android, and Windows Phones, including browser-based clients, which make it useable on almost any device.
 Once it is enabled, it’s fairly intuitive to get going.
 Here are some tips we learned from onboarding Microsoft Teams.

 Are you ready to unlock Teams?